 Establish a List of Existing Physicians

-With the aid of technology, meeting planners can establish a database of existing physicians they work with and engaged with in the past.
-This will ensure that in the event of recurring payments, or possible changes required, planners can seamlessly access the information they require.
+With the aid of technology, meeting planners can establish a database of existing physicians they have worked with and engaged with.
+This will ensure that in the event of recurring payments, or possible changes, planners can seamlessly access the information they require.
 Even after meetings have been finalized data can still be updated accordingly.

 Update the Database

-It’s one thing to have a database of existing physicians and doctors, but not keeping it up to date can make it harder for companies to declare their information to the CMS system.
-Be sure to conduct regular updates at regular intervals, this will ensure that all captured information is accurate and can be reviewed in case of a dispute.
+Having a database of existing physicians and doctors is one thing, but not keeping it up to date can make it harder for companies to declare their information to the CMS system.
+Be sure to conduct regular updates at intervals, ensuring that all captured information is accurate and can be reviewed in case of a dispute.

 Prepare Materials Beforehand

-Before any pharmaceutical event, be sure to prepare any materials required for any meetings.
-This gives a person enough time to review the mandated information that is required by CMS and Open Payments.
-Additionally, it ensures that companies remain up to date about any possible declaration changes that might have taken place since the last submission.
+Before any pharmaceutical event, prepare any materials required for any meetings.
+This gives a person enough time to review the mandated information required by CMS and Open Payments.
+Additionally, it ensures that companies remain current about any possible declaration changes that might have occurred since the last submission.

 Use Apps When Possible

-As already mentioned, software and technology have enabled meeting planners to have seamless access to information and data whenever they require.
+As mentioned, software and technology have enabled meeting planners to have seamless access to information and data whenever required.
 Moreso, some apps exist purely to make the job of meeting planners a lot easier in capturing important information or transfers of value.

 These apps were designed to make the process easier for doctors to accept or decline transfers of value during meetings.
 Digital signatures are captured and uploaded to an overall transfer of value report, which is then later submitted to the Open Payments System.